-I offer a non-judgemental, safe, and understanding environment to help you inquire into yourself and life.
-Supporting you to find your own insights, new ways of being with yourself and what arises in life and work towards healing and freedom with these.
-One way that therapy works is to help you better hear yourself and find out what you need.
-It can be a space to get things off your chest, rest or reset, find perspective and understanding in life and relationships, as well as having someone to hear and be with you as you share and explore what is difficult.
+I offer a non-judgemental, safe environment to help you understand yourself and your life.
+Counselling can support you to find your own insights, new ways of being with yourself and others, and work towards healing and freedom.
+It can be a space to get things off your chest, rest or reset, find perspective and understanding in life and relationships, as well as having someone to really hear and be with you as you share and explore what is difficult.

-Some of the areas I work with are anxiety, depression, stress management, bereavement, long term illness, spiritual emergence and emergency.
+Counselling can help with a variety of issues, some of the areas I work with are: anxiety, depression, stress management, bereavement, long term illness, relationship issues, spirituality and loss/change of identity.
 You are free to bring any experience or issues that are important to you for us to work with.
-Within my training I have looked at and am interested in upbringing, childhood and how this affects current relationships, other areas in life and supporting positive change in ways of relating to others and self from counselling and psychotherapy.
-I have had training in working with people given different mental health diagnoses to help people process and understand a range of experiences that may be felt as strange, difficult or scary.
+I have had training in supporting people given different mental health diagnoses to help process and understand experiences that may be challenging.

 Training, qualifications & experience